-1. She was found guilty of encouraging Roy to commit suicide.
-Carter was on trial because of a series of texts she sent Roy that prosecutors said caused him to commit suicide.
-Roy repeatedly messaged her saying that he was reluctant to kill himself, and was trying to back out of his plans.
-But instead of comforting her severely depressed boyfriend and urging him to get help, Carter messaged him that he should go through with it.
-Here’s an example of one of the disturbing conversations between Carter and Roy before his death:
+Michelle went on trial because of a series of texts she sent to Conrad that prosecutors said caused him to die by suicide.
+Conrad repeatedly messaged her saying that he was reluctant to kill himself and was trying to back out of his plans.
+Instead of urging him to get help, Michelle messaged Conrad and said he should go through with it.
+Here’s an example of one of the disturbing conversations between Michelle and Conrad before his death:

 Conrad: “Is it too late?
 I don’t know.
 It’s already light outside.
 I’m gonna go back too [sic] sleep.
 Love you.
 I’ll text you tomorrow.”

 Michelle: “No. It’s probably the best time now because everyone is sleeping.
 Just go somewhere in your truck and no one is really out there right now because it’s an awkward time.
 If you don’t do it now you’re never gonna do it, and you can say you’ll do it tomorrow, but you probably won’t.
 Tonight?
 Love you.”